NoahAlma/GoCalc/README.md

-# A small calculator I did with Golang
+# A small calculator I made with Golang